Tomtss/partner-api-docs/checklist.md

 title: Checklist
 permalink: /checklist/
 menu: main
-description: What needs to happen before we go live?
+description: Deep integration checklist
 ---
+# Agreements
-The following tasks need to be completed before we can go live.
+The following agreements need to be reached.
+Contact our [Commercial point of contact](/poc/) for details.

-- Sign legal agreements
 - Data sharing agreement
 - Commercial agreement

-- Technical integration
+# Technical integration
+Follow theese steps to complete a deep integration

+0. Get access to staging from our [engineering point of contact](/poc/).
-	1. Implement MaaS Pro API in our staging enviroment
+1. Implement MaaS Pro API in our staging enviroment.
-	2. Test implemenation with vitural scooters
+2. Test implemenation with vitural scooters in staging enviroment.
-	3. Request access to production
+3. Request access to production from our [engineering point of contact](/poc/)
-	4. Final test in closed beta
+4. Final test in closed beta.
-	5. Go live
+5. Go live on agreed date.
 6. Celebrate!

+# Meetings (optional)
+We offer the partners to align on details with [counterparts](/poc/) in the following areas.
+Reach out to them if you want to setup a meeting.

+- Payment alignments
 - Customer support alignemnt
-	- Review customer support flows with Voi customer support(optional)
-	- Partner provides points of contact
-	- Partner provides method for requesting refunds

-- Book a meeting with Voi finance(optional)
-	- Review payment flow
-	- Agree on details about invoicing material

-- Engineering alignment
+- Engineering

-	- Integration kickoff meeting(optional)
+#  Launch activites

+# Provide information
+Voi needs the following information from the partners

-	- Align with Voi on go-live date
+- Planned go live date
-- Align on marketing + launch activities
+- Point of contact for customer support
+- Method for Voi to request partner to perform refund